 What can I expect in terms of cost of living?

 Vienna is an expensive place to live.
-If you have a choice between bringing something from home or buying it in Vienna, bring it with you.
+If you have a choice between bringing an item from home or buying it in Vienna, bring it with you.
 In comparison with the US, only beer is cheaper in Austria.
 Based on our experience students usually require a total sum of around €5000 - €5500 on average to cover all the living and travel expenses related to their YSSP participation over the whole summer.

 Visa requirements